allen050883/Manipulate/README.md

 docker tag acbf allen/python3-tensorflow-gpu
 ### For someone using, create a file and load nvidia-docker(do not make the file in root state)
 1. mkdir ExtStorage
-2. sudo nvidia-docker run -it -v /home/allen/ExtStorage:/workspace markliou/python3-tensorflow-gpu bash
+2. nvidia-docker run -it -v /home/allen/ExtStorage:/workspace markliou/python3-tensorflow-gpu bash
  ---
 ### Search which container running
 docker ps